pywavefront/PyWavefront/README.md

 ```

 These files will not be recreated until you delete them.
-The bin file is also compessed with gzip to grately reduce size.
+The bin file is also compessed with gzip to greatly reduce size.

 ## Visualization